-4.1 Chief Executive
+4.1 Chief Executive (CE)

-- To uphold the highest standards of professionalism at all times by performing the functions of the role efficiently, economically, impartially and with integrity and by actively advocating the NSW Health core values and the SESLHD values to ensure that Local Health District and Government expectations are met. - To take all reasonable steps to ensure a positive workplace, and prevent bullying and harassment.
+- To uphold the highest standards of professionalism at all times by performing the functions of the role efficiently, economically, impartially and with integrity and by actively advocating the NSW Health CORE values to ensure that Local Health District and Government expectations are met. - To take all reasonable steps to ensure a positive workplace and prevent bullying and harassment.
 The CE will achieve this by ensuring that: - The CE themselves at all times models the expected positive and respectful behaviours